How much does it cost to put a dog or cat to sleep in the UK?

 Median £170 across 5 real prices

-Once a cat is diagnosed with an overactive thyroid, many owners weigh up cheap daily medication against a one-off operation to remove the thyroid gland.
+Once a cat is diagnosed with an overactive thyroid, most owners face the same choice: cheap daily medication for the rest of its life, or a one-off operation to remove the thyroid gland.

 Median £170 across 5 real prices